kunle12/lurawi/README.md

 Once comfortable with block-based programming, delve into:
 *   [Lurawi Specific Block Concepts](./docs/LurawiConcepts.md) for an understanding of core Lurawi block principles.
-*   [Lurawi Prebuilt Custom Blocks](./docs/LurawiGenAiCustoms.md) for detailed descriptions of pre-built custom function blocks.
+*   [Lurawi Prebuilt Custom Blocks](./docs/LurawiGenAiCustoms.md) for detailed descriptions of prebuilt custom function blocks.
 *   [Advanced: RAG Reference Implementation in Lurawi](./docs/RAGReferenceImplementation.md) for a concrete example of a Retrieval-Augmented Generation (RAG) implementation.

 Lurawi's capabilities are extensible via a plug-in mechanism, allowing integration with third-party systems.
 Explore [Advanced: How to Create Lurawi Custom Action Primitives](./docs/LurawiGenAiCustoms.md) to learn more.